Introduction to Sub-limits and Coinsurance in the Cyber Insurance Industry

 The Ransomware Impact: Why and How Cyber Insurers are Responding to Risks

 The demand for cyber insurance is rising consistently.
 According to Marsh, 42% of their clients purchased cyber insurance in 2019, which is more than double the number from 2014.
-More organizations are dedicating the time and funds to protect themselves from threat actors, through both stronger cyber hygiene and the transfer of risk with insurance.
+More organizations are dedicating the time and funds to protect themselves from threat actors, through stronger cyber hygiene best practices and the transfer of risk with insurance.

 Why the surge in interest?
 Most of us who have turned on the news this past year — even the digitally adverse — could probably answer that.
 Ransomware feels like it’s everywhere.